How to Direct Sow Seeds in Your Garden

 Select Seeds

-For best results, you need a few pieces of information for success with direct sowing seeds.
+Before you plant, you need a few pieces of information for success when direct sowing seeds.

 - For spring and summer crops, know your last date of frost in spring.
 For fall and winter crops, know your first date of frost in fall.
 These dates vary depending on your climate.
 Look to this guide for the frost dates for your area of the country.

 - Some seeds need cycles of cold and hot to germinate.
-With these seeds, you can sow before the final frost in spring, even the fall prior.
-Read seed packet for more instructions on cool weather sowing.
+With this type seed, you sow before the final frost in spring in colder climates.
+In mild climates, you sow seeds in fall for spring bloom.
+Read seed packet for more instructions on cool-weather sowing.

 - Two key facts to know about your seeds: the days to germination and the days to maturity.
-Add these together to get an idea of when you can expect your crops to be ready.
+These numbers are on seed packets and also in online descriptions.
+Combine these to estimate when you can expect your crops to be ready.

 - With this data, you can make a seed sowing calendar.
 Not every garden needs this level of organization, but it's useful for vegetable and flower gardeners who focus on production.
 Mapping out your garden on a calendar can help you plan for successive crops and maximize production over the growing season.